Baler Maintenance Tips

 Types of Balers: Vertical & Horizontal Balers

 There are two types of balers out there.
-Depending on your business recycled material, one of them might be a better choice over the other.
-Balers are necessary to a recycling program.
-They help pack large amounts of recyclable material into a compact and smaller shapes, allowing easier storage and shipment.
+Depending on your business’s recycled material, one of them might be a better choice over the other.
+Balers are necessary for a recycling program.
+They help pack large amounts of recyclable material into compact and smaller shapes, allowing easier storage and shipment.
 In addition to this, they give companies another source of income.
 They are grouped into two categories: vertical balers (aka downstroke balers) and horizontal balers.
 Now, do you use a vertical or horizontal baler for your application?
 Let’s go over it!

 Vertical Balers